rohzart/StatusReport/README.md

 ### Cron job

+The plugin is hooked to Mantis' cron job event called `EVENT_CRONJOB` to dispatch the email reports.

+Alternatively, you may run the cron job manually from the command line:

-Set it to once a week/month or as per your liking.
+Set it to once a week/month, any frequency as per your liking.
 ```
 /usr/local/bin/php /home2/bearso19/public_html/office/mantis/plugins/StatusReport/scripts/status_report_cron.php
 ```